jhirniak/Hummingbird/README.md

 ## Demo

-The latest deployment version of the web app is available at [link to hummybird on heroku](http://www.hummy.herokuapp.com).
+The latest deployment version of the web app is available at [Hummingbird on HerokuApp](http://www.hummy.herokuapp.com).